For questions regarding this program, please contact: firstname.lastname@example.org

 What are the dates of the internship?

-The internship dates are June 6 – August 12, 2022 and roughly coincides with the University of Texas at Austin's summer semester schedule.
+The internship dates are June 5 – August 11, 2023 which coincides with the University of Texas at Austin's summer semester schedule.

 May I enroll in classes during the internship?